david672orford/pub-tools/docs/subapp-khplayer.md

 button.
 * Find the end of the clip.
 Press the **Sent End** button.
 * Adjust the **Clip Title**, if necessary, and press **Make Clip**.

+## Loading Speaker's Slides

+KH Player can load images and videos which you have placed in a folder to which you have pointed it.
+The folder can be local or on Google Drive.

+Local setup:

+* Place media files in the instace/slides folder
+* Go into the **Slides** tab in KH Player and press the **Settings** button
+* Make sure the URL is blank and press **Save**

+Google Drive setup:

+* Create a new folder within your Google Drive
+* Share it to "anyone who has the link".
+Copy the link.
+* Go into the **Slides** tab in KH Player and press the **Settings** button
+* Paste the Google Drive link in and press **Save**

+Loading slides:

+* Put any of the following into the local or Google Drive folder selected above
+    * Subfolders containing JPEG, PNG, or MP4 files
+    * Zip files containing JPEG, PNG, or MP4 files
+    * Playlists in .jwlplaylist format
+    * Playlists in .JWPUB format.
+If the playlist includes videos, download them too and save them in the folder alongside the .JWPUB file.
+* Go back to the **Slides** tab and browse to the folder you want.
+* Adjust the check marks next to the slide images and press the **Load** button.

+## TODO

+* Loading songs
+* Drag and drop into scenes
+* Renaming Cameras
+* Subtitles
+* Virtual Camera
+* Equalizer
+* Renaming Microphones
+* Disabling Distracting Devices